DST Global letter to LPs denies impropriety in Facebook, Twitter investments

 DST Global notes that a “majority” of its investments have been non-U.S. companies, and that less than five percent of that funding has come from VTB Bank, which it characterizes as “the only Russian government institution that invested in any DST Global fund.”

-The letter from DST Global’s management team to its limited partners (LPs) seems designed to assuage investors that DST will cover their identity despite coming under scrutiny itself.
+The letter from DST Global’s management team to its limited partners seems designed to assuage investors that DST will protect their identities despite coming under scrutiny itself.

 “While certain assertions made by the press are inaccurate or incomplete, DST Global is not at liberty to divulge information regarding its investors and will not do so without their consent,” the firm writes.